Step by Step Tutorial to Make Christmas Bells

 Alternative to make Christmas bells at home:

 That’s it.
-Such project can be produced by kids – just make sure an adult cuts the cord if the kids are too young to do so themselves.
-Terracotta pots may be used for many other types of Christmas projects!
+Children can easily do such a Christmas craft.
+Only make sure that an adult cuts the cord if your kids are too young to do it themselves.
+And remember that terracotta pots may be used for many other types of Christmas projects!

 Image credit: yellow/orange cord and knot on the picture is courtesy of © Photographer: | Agency: Dreamstime.com